ardalis/DevIQ-gatsby/src/docs/design-patterns/rules-engine-pattern.md

 ## Sample Logic that Could Benefit from the Rules Engine Pattern

+This is sample logic for the rules engine pattern using an online shop:

+- All books in the Technology category are 25% off.
+- All books for Publisher A are also running a deal of 20% off.
+- All books released this month and this year are on sale with a 15% off discount.
+- Customers who are subscribed to our newsletter may have a special custom discount count to take 30% off for their loyalty.
+- If a cart has the discount code FREESHIP, then shipping is free.

 If you think you would want to process this as a series of `if` statements, that is an option.
-However, the Rules Engine may make more sense.
+However, the Rules Engine pattern may make more sense.

 ## Refactoring Guidance for this Pattern

+If you do have logic similar to the above with a series of `if` statements for processing, you can refactor your code towards the Rule Engine pattern using these steps:

-- Extract the individual `if` conditions into methods.
+1. Extract the individual `if` conditions into methods.
-- Convert the methods into rules.
+2. Convert the methods into rules.
-- Create the Rules Engine to evaluate the rules.
+3. Create the Rules Engine to evaluate the rules.
-- Replace the old `if` stack with a call to the Rules Engine.
+4. Replace the old `if` stack with a call to the Rules Engine.

 ## Guidance for Rules for a Rules Engine